MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 Regardless of this setting, the Azure Information Protection client follows the standard [RMS service discovery process](../rms-client/client-deployment-notes.md#rms-service-discovery) to find its AD RMS cluster.

+## Suppress the initial "Congratulations!" welcome page

+When the Azure Information Protection client is first installed on a computer and a user opens Word, Excel, PowerPoint or Outlook, a **Congratulations!** page displays with short instructions how to select labels.
+You can suppress this page by editing the registry.

+Locate the following value name, and set the value data to **0**:

+**HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnableWelcomeExperience**

 ## Sign in as a different user

 In a production environment, users wouldn't usually need to sign in as a different user when they are using the Azure Information Protection client.
 However, as an administrator, you might need to sign in as a different user during a testing phase.